What is Kelley Blue Book?

 When looking at used cars or looking into selling your car, you’ve probably seen the words “Kelley Blue Book” or “KBB” come up.
 Have you found yourself asking, “Well, what is Kelley Blue Book?”
 Don’t worry because TFC Title Loans can help you with blue book value for used cars.

 We have been helping customers with Car Title Loans for more than 20 years.
 When our customers have wanted to figure out the blue book value for used cars before they committed, they’ve gone to Kelley Blue Book value for used cars and their online estimator.
-For an auto title loan lender that uses the blue book value for used cars to provide you a loan, you can trust us to inform you on Kelley Blue Book.
+For an auto title loan lender that uses the blue book value for used cars to provide you a loan, you can trust us to inform you of Kelley Blue Book.

 In 1918, Les Kelley opened up a used car dealership in Los Angeles, California.
 He would create a list of used cars that he wanted to buy from the local dealerships around him and determine the blue book value for used cars.
-Now, the Kelley Blue Book value for used cars are the standard used by dealerships across the nation.
+Now, the Kelley Blue Book value for used cars is the standard used by dealerships across the nation.

 The auto industry began to use Kelley Blue Book value for used cars as a valuation service to fulfill the need for used car purchasing information by banking and insurance industries.
 The government used the Kelley Blue Book value for used cars to put a ceiling price on used cars after World War II.
 Until 1993, the book only existed as a “trade” publication.
-After 1993, a Consumer Edition published and now owners have the ability to access Kelley blue book car values through the website kbb.com.
+After 1993, a Consumer Edition published and now owners can access Kelley blue book car values through the website kbb.com.

 Kelley Blue Book Values & Their Establishment